The 4 Cs of Food Safety

 - To speed cooling divide foods into smaller portions, place in a wide dish and stand this in a shallow tray of cold water.

-If you have any queries please contact Customer Services at
+If you have any queries please contact us online.

 Page Last Updated: